Anastasija3793/CUDA_flocking_system/README.md

 - Alignment
 - Cohesion

+Each boid looking for its neighbour within specified neigbhourhood radius.
+As soon as the boid finds the neigbhbour(s), it tends to steer away.
+When it achieves a safe distance, it steers back towards the centre to its original target.
+This creates the dancing effect of fireflies.
+Each rule has its specific algorithm.
 Optimizing these rules would lead to speeding up the whole flocking system.

+### Structure
+GPU library wrapped up in [libFlockGPU.h](https://github.com/Anastasija3793/CUDA_flocking_system/blob/master/libFlockGPU/include/libFlockGPU.h) for easier usage/testing/navigating.
+The class is implemented in [FlockGPU.cu](https://github.com/Anastasija3793/CUDA_flocking_system/blob/master/libFlockGPU/src/FlockGPU.cu), however all kernel functions are implemented in [BoidGPUKernels.cuh](https://github.com/Anastasija3793/CUDA_flocking_system/blob/master/libFlockGPU/include/BoidGPUKernels.cuh).

-Runing FlockingSystemDemo will allow to export the position of boids as .geo files for both CPU and GPU implementations.
+Runing FlockingSystemDemo allows to export the position of boids as .geo files for both CPU and GPU implementations.
 These files can be then imported in Houdini for easier visualization.

 #### Communication between threads
 Communication between threads was achieved by using shared memory.